Intro to R and the Tidyverse¶

 Importing data¶

 Let’s explore penguins!
-In our file called penguins.csv
+In our file called penguins.csv, we have

 data for three penguin species observed in the Palmer Archipelago,